dxtstd/dxtstd/README.md

 ### DentaCH
-hello im Denta, 14yo, im newbie programmer, trying to be better. dizzy thinking about school 🥴
+Hello im Denta, 14yo, im newbie programmer, trying to be better. dizzy thinking about school 🥴

 The WhatsApp bot project isn't finished yet, so I don't know when it will be, because I'm still in school

+List Project
-- DXTSTD-Bot Project
+- DXTSTD-Bot Project => not finished
+- Scrapper Website => not finished

 <!--
 **DentaStudio/DentaStudio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.